fjp/fjp.github.io/collections/_design-patterns/singleton-pattern.md

 it is also responsible for whatever its main role is intended.
 A singleton should not be inherited from because its constructor should remain private.

 When designing multithreaded applications we need to examine the performance and resource constraints while carefully choosing an appropriate Singleton implementation.
 Beware of the double-checked locking implementation which can be not thread-safe.

+Examples where singletons are useful are:

+- thread pools
+- caches
+- dialog boxes
+- objects that handle preferences and registry settings
+- objects used for logging
+- objects that act as device drivers to devices like printers and graphics cards.

+In fact, for many of these types of objects, if we were to instantiate more than one we'd run into all sorts of problems like incorrect program behavior, overuse of resources, or inconsistent results.

 <figure>